ward/run/_posts/2015-10-25-les-foulees-joyeuses.md

 gap of a metre or two and fell in line.
 Kilometre two was done in 3:44.
 Around 2.2km we turned off the road and onto a trail of one person wide.
-To top it off there were low hanging branches I had to bend under (one guy apparently hit one and ended up taking a trip to the hospital) as well as the parts slightly elevated with wooden planks that were still dark from last night's rain.
+To top it off there were low hanging branches I had to bend under (one guy apparently hit one and ended up taking a trip to the hospital) as well as parts of the trail being slightly elevated with wooden planks that were still dark from last night's rain.
 I did not feel at ease on this part, but luckily it ended 2.5km into the race as we turned onto a nicer, wider trail.

 ### Are We There Yet?